-6. In sex-linked traits, who are often affected by the disorder and who are the carriers? c. female, female d. male, female a. female, male b. male, male a. skin color b. height c. blood type d. skin color a.
+6. In sex-linked traits, who are often affected by the disorder and who are carrier? a. female, male b. male, male c. female, female d. male, female a. skin color b. height c. blood type d. skin color a.
 The traits exhibit variation b.
 There are two distinct phenotypes c.
 The traits are intermediate d.
 The traits are expressed on males only

-7. When two or more genes affect a single characterit is polygenic traits.
+7. When two or more genes affect a single character it is polygenic traits.
 Which of the following does not follow polygenic inheritance?